ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 {: codeblock}

 Saves an arbitrary test, scan result file for a given stage.
 Later this can be retrieved with `load_result`.
 By default, data is saved with the workspace-relative path as key.

+Using the `PIPELINECTL_USE_PATH_AS_KEY` feature flag, data is saved with the provided path as the key.

 Example: